 Advantages of contracting using an umbrella company

-- The use of an umbrella company is ideal if you are engaging a new client, or are contracting for the first time.
+- Firstly, the use of an umbrella company is ideal if you are engaging a new client, or are contracting for the first time.

 - It can be set up quickly for a short-term contract, once you have selected an umbrella company.

 - The umbrella company takes care of invoicing your client, withholding taxes and processing payments.

 - Their role gives your client peace of mind on project performance, and you don’t have to worry about getting paid on time.

-- If you are an international contractor, the umbrella company can sponsor your work permit and make sure local immigration rules are met.
+- Lastly, if you are an international contractor, the umbrella company can sponsor your work permit.
+They can also make sure local immigration rules are met.

 Disadvantages of contracting using an umbrella company

-- An umbrella company may not be an advantage if you already have established client relationships, and are comfortable handling your own tax and withholding.
+- An umbrella company may not be an advantage if you already have established client relationships, and are comfortable handling your tax and withholding.

-- You wont have full control over your invoicing and tax payments, and have to rely on the umbrella company to make correct payments and contributions.
+- You won’t have full control over your invoicing and tax payments.
+You have to rely on the umbrella company to make correct payments and contributions.

 - You don’t have the tax benefits as you would with a limited company, and will pay taxes as an employee would.

-- There is a fee for the umbrella company, which could reduce your net income, unless you can pass the cost on to the client.
+- There is a fee for the umbrella company.
+This could reduce your net income unless you can pass the cost on to the client.

 - It is better for use with a single client, rather than multiple projects at the same time.